Title Goal Links

 Correctness

 Your solution to each assignment problem will be evaluated for correctness by an autograder.
-Each test that is used for this purpose is worth some number of points; your solution will receive all the points from a test that passes and 0 points from a test that does not pass.
-Your overall correctness score will be normalized to 80 points.
+Each test that is used for this purpose is worth some number of points; your solution will receive all the points from a test that passes and 0 points from a test that does not.

 Notes File

 The given notes.txt file for an assignment must be uploaded with the three sections (#1 mandatory, #2 if applicable, and #3 optional) filled in as appropriate.
-In section #1, for each problem, you must include in nore more than 100 words: a short, high-level description of the problem; your approach to solve it; and any issues you encountered and if/how you managed to solve them.
-Your notes file will receive 10 points if it meets our expectations and will be marked down otherwise.
+In section #1, for each problem, you must state its goal in your own words and describe your approach to solve the problem along with any issues you encountered and if/how you managed to solve those issues.
+For each problem, your notes will receive some number of points if the goal and approach subsections meet our expectations and will be marked down otherwise.